jpjones76/STA-LTA-OS/README.md

 * **hmminit**: Set initial HMM parameters.
 * **sop**: Event detection and picking from short-term averages of outlier probabilities.

-### VISUALIZING RESULTS
+### Visualizing Results
 One easy way to determine whether this program is working as expected is to compare the results of **exmax** using histograms.
-For example, the code below is a complete command sequence for one run of **exmax** using an exponential solver, with corresponding histogram plots, bypassing **hmmscan** completely:
+For example, the code below is a complete command sequence for one run of **exmax** using an exponential solver, with corresponding histogram plots.
+It bypasses **hmmscan** completely.

  `Y = genprep(X,{'demean'; 'abs'});`